Monty says, Always Look On The Bright Side

 Positive and outgoing, entertainment personified.

-People went there to see him!
-Not to eat pizza.
+People went there to see him, not just to eat pizza.

 The owners wanted him to stay on and made him offers.